 These days I'm doing private coaching, intuitive guidance sessions, group workshops, writing articles and blog posts (and I've got a book in the works), interviewing people and doing guided meditations in my podcast, The Courageous Path, and in online classes.

 Like the owl (my animal of wisdom), I see underneath the veil.

-In my work with clients, I tap into my clairaudience and claircognizance most significantly to assist you in accessing higher guidance and into my skills as a goal-oriented, action-focused coach.
-I also am an angel intuitive, and connect with/channel angelic energy.
+In my work with clients, I tap into my clairvoyance, clairaudience and claircognizance most significantly to assist you in accessing higher guidance and into my skills as a goal-oriented, action-focused coach.
+I also am an angel intuitive, and like to connect with the ever-loving angelic energy.
 I believe in being open, honest and hopefully illuminating.

 Like you, I have many aspects of who I am.
 I've been an English teacher in Mexico, a community college instructor, Congressional intern, shoe salesperson and door-to-door canvasser.
 I thrive on travel, doing yoga, analyzing dreams, communing with nature and playing with my kids.

 But here's more of my story that led me to this work in Soulful Work Intuitive Consulting:

 For years, I experienced a "stuck" feeling in my jobs feeling stressed, tired, helpless and frustrated.
 Here's the irony: I had done yoga and meditation for years, but every time I would go near my office/cubicle/desk, my brain would instantly go to the "here's where you feel stressed" place!
 I finally got tired of feeling like this and decided to do something about it.

 I hired a professional coach and started quieting my "inner critic" voice through stillness (otherwise known as meditation), listening to my intuition, and asking the universe for guidance and help.
 And I started to receive.
 I realized what I had been doing to myself - that what I had been subconsciously doing internally was actually projecting out into my world (and this wasn't in a good way).